Liaoliaoliaole/LOG-core/src/Morfeas_RPi_Hat/README.md

 * **Sam Harry Tzavaras** - *Initial work*

 ## License
-The hardware PCB design is licensed under TAPRv1 or later - see the [License](./Hardware/TAPR_Open_Hardware_License_v1.0.pdf) file for details.
+The PCB design is licensed under TAPRv1 or later - see the [License](./Hardware/TAPR_Open_Hardware_License_v1.0.pdf) file for details.

 The source code is licensed under GPLv3 or later - see the [License](../blob/master/LICENSE) file for details.